Spiders In Florida: Common Types, And How to Get Rid of Them

 There are several ways to get rid of spiders around your home, either with a DIY method or with professional treatments.
 Those include:

-- Keeping the exterior of your house clean so spiders don't have places to hide and build their nests, or where they can lay eggs.
+• Keep your house's exterior clean so spiders don't have places to hide and build their nests or where they can lay eggs.

-- Trimming trees around your yard so they don't touch the exterior of your home.
-This can help keep spiders from crawling in through cracks in your home.
+• Trimming trees around your yard so they don't touch the exterior of your home.
+This can help keep spiders from crawling through cracks in your home.